angelol/image-generator-mcp-server/README.md

 #### Function Naming

 The function name will vary depending on how you've configured the MCP server in each application.
-The examples in this documentation use `mcp_dalle_generate_image`, but your specific configuration might result in a different function name.
+The examples in this documentation use `mcp_image_generator_generate_image`, but your specific configuration might result in a different function name.

 #### `generate_image`